 It's important that a capsaicin cream doesn't come into contact with sensitive areas of the body like the eyes, where it can cause irritation.
 It should also be kept out of wounds.
 People should wash their hands after using the cream, unless it's being applied to the hands.

-There are claims and sometimes limited evidence that cayenne pepper or capsaicin can help other pain problems in addition to arthritis.
+Claims and sometimes limited evidence suggest that cayenne pepper or capsaicin can help other pain problems in addition to arthritis.
 If someone in pain or discomfort wants to know if a capsaicin cream is likely to help their condition, they should consult a doctor.
 Capsaicin isn't a cure, but it may make a patient feel more comfortable.

-Peppers - especially when they aren't completely ripe - contain a chemical called solanine.
-Other foods from the nightshade family contain solanine too, including tomatoes, potatoes and eggplants.
-Solanine is known to be dangerous at high levels but not at low levels.
-Some people find that nightshades make their arthritis or joint pain worse, however, although there is no scientific evidence that these plants can affect arthritis.
+Peppers—especially when they aren't completely ripe—contain a chemical called solanine.
+Other foods from the nightshade family contain solanine too, including tomatoes, potatoes, and eggplants.
+Solanine is known to be dangerous at high levels but not at low ones.
+Some people find that one or more kinds of nightshade make their arthritis or joint pain worse.
+This has been attributed to the presence of solanine or a related chemical.
+No scientific evidence indicates that the plants can affect arthritis, however.

-Someone with joint pain or acid reflux needs to make a decision about whether to eat foods like sweet and hot peppers based on their own experiences.
+It's important that someone with joint pain or acid reflux makes a decision about whether to eat a food based on their own experience.
+It would be a shame to drop a healthy food from the diet if it causes no problems.
 For most people, any kind of red pepper is a delicious and healthy vegetable or spice that makes a great addition to meals.

 © 2011 Linda Crampton